-A North Central Regional Intern Training event is held annually in which interns from FMC Rochester, USMCFP Springfield, and FCC Terre Haute come together for a week of networking and didactic training.
-This unique opportunity fosters professional relationships with peers and staff at other institutions.
+A National Psychology Intern Conference is held annually at the BOP training center in Denver, Colorado.
+All interns throughout the BOP participate in this event.
+In addition, the North Central Region hosts an annual Intern Training event in which interns from FMC Rochester, USMCFP Springfield, and FCC Terre Haute come together for a week of networking and didactic training.
+These unique opportunity fosters professional relationships with peers and staff at other institutions.